cairo-book/cairo-book/src/ch01-02-hello-world.md

 line as the function declaration, adding one space in between.

 > Note: If you want to stick to a standard style across Cairo projects, you can
-> use the automatic formatter tool called `cairo-format` to format your code in a
+> use the automatic formatter tool available with `scarb fmt` to format your code in a
-> particular style (more on `cairo-format` in
+> particular style (more on `scarb fmt` in
 > [Appendix D][devtools]).
 The Cairo team has included this tool
 > with the standard Cairo distribution, as `cairo-run` is, so it should already be
 > installed on your computer!